-The Company's objective when managing capital is to maintain a flexible capital structure which optimizes the cost of capital at acceptable risk.
+The Company's objectives when managing capital is to maintain a flexible capital structure which optimizes the cost of capital at acceptable risk.

 The Company manages its capital structure and makes adjustments due to changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the Company may issue shares, issue debt and/or issue new debt to replace existing debt with different characteristics.
+In order to maintain or adjust the capital structure, the Company may issue new shares, issue new debt, and/or issue new debt to replace existing debt with different characteristics.